powlo/script.module.pytz/lib/pytz-2021.1.dist-info/DESCRIPTION.rst

       and 01:00 happens again (this time 01:00 EST)

 In fact, every instant between 01:00 and 02:00 occurs twice.
-This means that if you try and create a time in the 'US/Eastern' timezone using the standard datetime syntax, there is no way to specify if you meant before of after the end-of-daylight-saving-time transition.
+This means that if you try and create a time in the 'US/Eastern' timezone the standard datetime syntax, there is no way to specify if you meant before of after the end-of-daylight-saving-time transition.
+Using the pytz custom syntax, the best you can do is make an educated guess:

->>> loc_dt = datetime(2002, 10, 27, 1, 30, 00, tzinfo=eastern)
+>>> loc_dt = eastern.localize(datetime(2002, 10, 27, 1, 30, 00))
 >>> loc_dt.strftime(fmt)
 '2002-10-27 01:30:00 EST-0500'

 As you can see, the system has chosen one for you and there is a 50% chance of it being out by one hour.
 For some applications, this does not matter.
 However, if you are trying to schedule meetings with people in different timezones or analyze log files it is not acceptable.

 The best and simplest solution is to stick with using UTC.
 The pytz package encourages using UTC for internal timezone representation by